cugos/cugos.github.com/2019-fall-fling/index.md

  -
     type: Talk
     title: Using Redis for Geospatial Data
+    slides: RockPereira_Cugos_2019.pdf
     time: 1:30 PM
     speaker: Rock Pereira, Astratta.io
     bio: |
       Rock is with a startup, Astratta.io, that helps content marketers create video abstracts.
 They use a PostgreSQL / Redis hybrid for long-term storage / caching of edits.
 He regularly attends MaptimeSEA.
 He used the AIS data in a study of collision avoidance at sea.
 At the City of Seattle Hackathon, his team used Census Tract data and OSRM to study access to Social Services in Seattle.
     description: |
         Redis is an in-memory, key-value database.
 But it has basic geospatial functions that make it useful for building real-time, location-based apps.
 This talk is an introduction to Redis, when to use it, and its limitations.
-In the demo we'll work with AIS data, for the locations of sea vessels.
+In the demo we'll work with AIS data, for the locations of sea vessels. <a href="https://github.com/rockper/ship-safety/tree/master/redis_geospatial">Checkout the Jupyter notebook.</a>
  -
     type: Talk
     title: Dynamic EV Charging Infrastructure Prioritization
+    slides: CorwinBell_Cugos_2019.pptx
     time: 1:55 PM
     speaker: Corwin Bell, <a href="https://www.fehrandpeers.com/">Fehr & Peers</a>
     bio: |